radosz99/scrabble-web-app/README.md

 Multiplayer scrabble game.
 First clash with the web, don't judge me :(

-On the start page (*/*) select number of players and go to the main view (*/game/view*).
-It is possible to join a 'computer' based on the algorithm from *lab07* to the game and save the current state to the *.txt* file - the board, users and their points and who has the queue.

 Words are inserted in the form:
 ```
 (coordinate X of letter1):(coordinate Y of letter1):(letter1);(coordinate X of letter2):(coordinate Y of letter2):(letter2);...